linagora/openpaas-gatling/README.md

 - Execute one of the following scenarios randomly:
   - Scenario 1 (80% chance): Calendar's mixed scenario
-  - Scenario 2 (20% chance): Open a contact in the collected address book
+  - Scenario 2 (20% chance): Open a contact in the default address book
 - Pause between 5 and 10 seconds between scenarios
 - Number of users: `USER_COUNT`
 - Injection duration: `INJECT_DURATION`